OllieTerrance/Beatbit/README.md

 This defines a repeating pattern of length 8 (it is actually the first seven notes to the Overworld music in Super Mario Bros.), for which in-game beats occur on and off the regular timing.

 The `loop` value can be omitted if the pattern fills the last whole beat (in the example, it would actually default to `7`, hence the explicit definition is required).
-If no melodies are specified, the default at time zero is `{"map": [0]}` -- that is, a simple on-beat melody.
+If no melodies are specified, the default at time zero is `{"map": [0]}` -- that is, a simple on-beat pattern.

+In Beatbit, there are two such pattern variables: `melody` and `rhythm`.
+The former controls player firing rate, whist the latter affects enemy spawn rates.